vmware-archive/hillview/docs/userManual.md

 ![Specifying database connections](db-menu-mysql.png)

 * database kind: A drop-down menu indicating the kind of database to load data from.
-Currently we support 'mysql' and 'impala'.
+Currently we support 'mysql', 'impala', and 'cassandra'.

 * host: The network name of a machine hosting the database.  *TODO* this should be a pattern enabling each worker to specify a different